 - Videos of live concert performances

-How to enable revenue sharing for your cover song video
+How to turn on revenue sharing for your cover song video

-- Enable your account for monetization, if you have not already done so.
-Visit the Monetization tab in your account settings.
+- Turn on monetization for your account, if you have not already done so.
+Go to the Monetization tab in your account settings.

-- Locate the eligible cover song video in your Videos page.
+- Find the eligible cover song video in your Videos page.

 - Switch the monetization status to On.

-- You can also go to the monetization details of the video and toggle monetization from Off to On.
+- You can also go to the monetization details of the video and switch monetization from Off to On.